zaiisao/Documentation/en/Interactive Broadcast/big_class_student_android.md

 ## Open-source demo project

-Agora provides an open-source demo for [Big Online Clasroom](https://github.com/AgoraIO-Usecase/eEducation) on GitHub to download as a source code reference.
+Agora provides an open-source demo for [Lecture Hall](https://github.com/AgoraIO-Usecase/eEducation) on GitHub to download as a source code reference.